EYBlockchain/starlight/doc/WRITEUP.md

 ### Key management

-UNFINISHED SECTION - I haven't got to the "Aaah, my brain!" part yet...

 This is a surprisingly tricky topic.
 Fasten your seatbelt.

-We need to be aware of three types of keypair
+We need to be aware of three types of keypair:

 | Secret Key | Public Key | PK a.k.a. | About  |
 |:----------:|:----------:|:---------:|:-------|